Logo

 At one point a group of protesters derailed and burnt a train, for which several participants were arrested and executed, but there was otherwise little loss of life, and Zhu Rongji was able to retain significant public sympathy throughout the event.

-Zhu Rongji assisted Deng in regaining his prestige and authority by assisting Deng in organizing his 1992 Southern Inspection Tour.
+Zhu Rongji assisted Deng in regaining his prestige and authority by assisting Deng in organizing his 1992 Southern Tour.

 Some officials Zhu Rongji met on the visit included Richard Nixon, Henry Kissinger, Bob Dole, and Nancy Pelosi.

-In 1991, largely due to his success in managing the development of Shanghai, Zhu Rongji was promoted into the central government in Beijing, where he focused on planning and resolving economic projects and issues as the vice-premier of the State Council under Premier Li Peng and the director of the State Council Production Office.
+In 1991, largely due to his success in managing the development of Shanghai, Zhu Rongji was promoted into the central government in Beijing, where he focused on planning and resolving economic projects and issues as the vice premier of the State Council under Premier Li Peng and the director of the State Council Production Office.

 Zhu Rongji attempted to reform the state banking sector by introducing greater oversight to discourage reckless lending, introducing "asset management companies" to manage the many large, non-performing loans that many of China's banks had accumulated, and privatizing large banks in order to expose them to free market competition.